LDAWG-a11y/a11yWebApp/src/guides/how-we-built-our-user-preference-settings.md

 * Grab any preference settings from local storage and set matching data attributes on the `<html>` element only if they start with our prefix `data-pref--`
 * Then loop through all of the `<html>` attributes, just getting the ones that start with our prefix and manipulating the attribute and its value so we end up with an exact match for its corresponding button
 * When we get that match, change the value of `aria-pressed` to `true`
-* Then after that has happened, search within all groups (fieldsets) that don't have a "pressed" button and just set the default (Unset) to be the pressed button (this is just belt and braces, as the HTML already handles that, on page load)
+* Then after that has happened, search within all groups (fieldsets) that don't have a "pressed" button and just set the default (Unset) to be the pressed button (this is just belt and braces, as the HTML already handles that, on page load).

 So, just one thing missing at this stage, we need a way to visually identify which `<button>` is pressed, as all is good for screen reader users, but those that aren't having the accessibility information announced to them don't know which is `<button>` pressed, let's fix that now, I'm just going to use CSS psuedo elements: